vaishavs/Functional-Programming-C-/01_intro/01_intro.md

    return candidate;
  }
 ```
 This code can be divided into 3 subproblems:

 i) Compute the magnitude of each element

-ii) Keep only odd ones
+ii) Keep only the odd ones

 iii) Find the maximum

 After composition, the code looks like:
 ```
 namespace stdr = std::ranges;